Search

 4. Value and Impact

-Consumers increasingly care about a brand’s mission, values, and impact on society.
-They ask whether the brand aligns with concepts like their ethical, social, or environmental concerns. -
+Consumers are increasingly concerned about a brand’s mission, values, and its impact on society.
+They ask whether the brand aligns with concepts like their ethical, social, or environmental concerns.

 Beyond price, consumers evaluate the overall value a brand provides, including quality, durability, and the experience it offers.